List of tallest buildings in Perth: 1970s–1990s

 The construction of tall buildings increased in the 1970s, with commercial high-rises able to regularly reach 100 m (328 ft) in height.
 Between 1976 and 1978, the title of Perth's tallest building changed hands three times in a span of three years, first with the AMP Building (now 140 St Georges Terrace) in 1976.
 The 30-storey, 131 m (430 ft) skyscraper was built for AMP Limited, replacing the six-storey "AMP Chambers" that had stood since 1915.
 Only a year after the AMP Building had been completed, Allendale Square overtook it by a metre in 1977.
 Upon its opening, the 31-storey, 132 m (433 ft) tower was the largest fully aluminium-clad freestanding tower in Australia, and one of the largest in the world.
 It has been described as "timeless" and a "fine example" of high-rise architecture.
-In 1978, would lose the title of Perth's tallest to St Martins Tower.
-At 140 m (460 ft) tall, it features a revolving restaurant, C Restaurant, the only one of its kind in Western Australia.
+In 1978, it lost the title of Perth's tallest to St Martins Tower.
+At 140 m (460 ft) tall, St Martins Tower features a revolving restaurant, C Restaurant, the only one of its kind in Western Australia.

 High-rise development entered into a slowdown in the late 1970s and continued until the mid-1980s, potentially affected by the 1973–1975 recession.
 Construction resumed in the late 1980s with the completion of three of Perth's tallest buildings at the time.
 The first was 108 St Georges Terrace (opening as Bond Tower or R&I Tower, as both logos were on the building's exterior at the time).
 Completed in 1988, the tower's prime location was the site of the first licensed premises in Perth from the 1830s.
 The skyscraper preserves the 1897 Palace Hotel at its base.
-A public campaign, with a group known as The Palace Guards, had opposed the demolition of the Palace Hotel after initial plans for the site were made in 1972.
+A public campaign, with a group known as the Palace Guards, had opposed the demolition of the Palace Hotel after initial plans for the site were made in 1972.
 The skyscraper's design is known for its triangular shape and diagonal roof.